Cheltenham BID welcomed businesses back into town for the first time since March.

-During lockdown Cheltenham BID has been in regular liaison with Cheltenham Borough Council, Gloucestershire County Council, Gloucestershire Police Constabulary, Marketing Cheltenham, town centre partners and our wide network of independent and national retailers and other businesses.
+During and post-lockdown Cheltenham BID stayed in regular liaison with Cheltenham Borough Council, Gloucestershire County Council, Gloucestershire Police Constabulary, Marketing Cheltenham, town centre partners and our wide network of independent and national retailers and other businesses.

-To support the gradual reopening of the town, Cheltenham BID and Cheltenham Borough Council and partners are putting in place a range of measures:
+To support the gradual reopening of the town, Cheltenham BID, Cheltenham Borough Council and partners put a range of measures in place:

 - Cheltenham BID social distancing stickers